Skip to content

 MethodReturnsThrowsNotes

-getUserUserCredentials & TNOT_FOUND
+getUserUserCredentials & TNOT_FOUNDBy id.

-loginLoginResult<T>NOT_FOUND / INACTIVE / LOCKED / INVALID_CREDENTIALS
+loginLoginResult<T>NOT_FOUND / INACTIVE / LOCKED / INVALID_CREDENTIALSArg is a handle (username or a configured handle field).

 verifyPasswordbooleanNOT_FOUNDNo side effects, bypasses lockout.